BombBomb vs. Loom vs. Vidyard vs. Bonjoro: 2022 Video Platform Comparison

 Loom is good choice if you'd like to experiment with sending video messages or you do plan on using the platform exclusively for internal communications—like a video voicemail for your coworkers.

-While you can use the tool to create screenshots, there's no feature included for marking up the screen to help clarify specific points.
-We hear this is on the roadmap, so one to look out for.
+While you can use the tool to create screen recordings, there's also a neat feature included for marking up the screen to help clarify specific points.

 And it's worth noting that they recently released a paid-for Pro plan, which comes with more video editing options, HD videos, and the ability to add CTAs to your videos, so they're clearly branching out and trying to make the tool more robust for wider use-cases.